-If you’ve been bothered by health issues and believe gluten could be the source them, read on to find out how you can benefit from my quick guide to gluten-free eating.
-I’ll tell you about a bit about gluten-related health conditions like Celiac disease.
-I’ll also fill you in on the foods you should avoid if you need to go gluten-free, and the foods that you can eat.
-I’ll tell you about a way we can work together to get you through any gluten challenges you may be living with.
+If you’ve been bothered by health issues and believe gluten could be their source, read on to find out how you can benefit from my quick guide to gluten-free eating.
+I’ll tell you a bit about gluten-related health conditions like Celiac disease.
+I’ll also explain the foods you should avoid if you need to go gluten-free and the foods you can eat.
+I’ll tell you how we can work together to get you through any gluten challenges you may be living with.

-Let’s start by talking a bit about what gluten is, and then we’ll discuss ways to life a happy life if you need to stay away from it.
+Let’s start by talking a bit about what gluten is, and then we’ll discuss ways to live a happy life if you need to stay away from it.

 What is Gluten?

 We see so many products on the market today that are labeled gluten-free.
-But, is gluten anyway?
-Do you know why you might want to stay away from it when it comes to your food?
+But is gluten anyway?
+Do you know why you might want to avoid it when it comes to your food?

-Gluten is recently getting a lot of attention as a possible source of many health problems, but only 1% of the worldwide population is actually affected by gluten in a way that can be life threatening.
-Meaning, 1% of people in the world have Celiac Disease, a condition that affects individuals who are genetically predisposed to an autoimmune disease caused by an abnormal immune reaction to gluten, a protein found in some grains.
+Gluten is recently getting a lot of attention as a possible source of many health problems.
+Still, only 1% of the worldwide population is affected by gluten in a way that can be life-threatening.
+Meaning 1% of people in the world have Celiac Disease.
+This condition affects individuals genetically predisposed to an autoimmune disease caused by an abnormal immune reaction to gluten, a protein found in some grains.

-If you’ve noticed symptoms that seem to come about when you eat glutinous products, but you don’t suspect Celiac Disease, you may suffer from non-celiac gluten sensitivity, which is a condition characterized by an adverse reaction to gluten that can’t be classified as an autoimmune disease (because there is an absence of an inflammatory response).
+If you’ve noticed symptoms that seem to come about when you eat glutinous products but you don’t suspect Celiac Disease, you may suffer from non-celiac gluten sensitivity, which is a condition characterized by an adverse reaction to gluten that can’t be classified as an autoimmune disease (because an inflammatory response is absent).

 What is Celiac Disease?

 If you have Celiac Disease, multiple organs can be affected.
-People with Celiac Disease present lists of varied clinical symptoms to doctors, often with dozens of health issues highlighted on them.
-Since Celiac Disease can manifest with widely ranging symptoms, we can classify the disease as falling into the these 3 categories:
+People with Celiac Disease present lists of varied clinical symptoms to doctors, often with dozens of health issues highlighted.
+Since Celiac Disease can manifest with widely ranging symptoms, we can classify the disease as falling into these three categories:

-- Classic, with symptoms including diarrhea, weight loss, malabsportion, and vitamin deficiency
+- Classic, with symptoms including diarrhea, weight loss, malabsorption, and vitamin deficiency

 - Atypical, with minimal GI symptoms but possible anemia, neurologic symptoms, arthritis, or infertility